-The FDA is behind the times here, and other countries have much better and more up to date sunscreens than what are sold in the US.
+The FDA is behind the times here, and other countries have much better and more up-to-date sunscreens than what is sold in the US.

 Regardless, to ensure that you are protected from UVA radiation as well, you need to use a Broad Spectrum sunscreen.